GIS-Halmstad/audioguide/README.md

 # The Audioguide App

+## Real-world example

+This platform was born out of the idea to create [Halmstad Stories](https://halmstadstories.se/).
+Hence, if you'd like to see a real-world example of the Audioguide App, please check out the [Halmstad Stories](https://halmstadstories.se/) website.

 ## Client Requirements

 This app utilizes modern features and Web APIs, including top-level awaits (introduced in ES2022) and the WEBP image format.
 The minimum system requirements for browsers are: